Greatest Film Scenes

 • the conjoined Siamese twins: Daisy and Violet Hilton

-• Prince Randian - the armless and legless "Living Torso" or "Larva Man"
+• Prince Randian - the armless and legless "Living Torso" or "Larva Man" (a man without limbs and legs who slithered on the ground, and smoked cigarettes)

 • Johnny Eck the 'half-boy' (with nothing below his waist)

-• the Bearded Lady Olga Roderick
+• the "Bearded Lady" - Olga Roderick

 • the "Stork Woman" (Elizabeth/Betty Green)

-• four 'pinheads' or microcephalics (including Schlitze)
+• four 'pinheads' or microcephalics (including Schlitze, who wore a dress)

 • two midgets Hans (Harry Earles) and devoted Frieda (Daisy Earles) were unusually sexually paired together; in one scene, fiancee Frieda rebuked Hans for smoking a large cigar: ("You must not smoke such a big cigar.
 Your voice was very bad at tonight's show") - implying in Freudian terms that he was too small to be enjoying a more manly phallic symbol.
 He tried to silence her: "I want no orders from a woman"

-• in the film's most infamous 'Wedding Feast' scene, the 'freaks' welcomed high-wire trapeze artist Cleopatra (Olga Baclanova), who had recently married gullible midget circus announcer Hans; Hans was due to claim an inheritance, but Cleopatra's dastardly intention, plotted with her strong-man lover Hercules (Henry Victor), was simply to poison Hans to death for his money; during the banquet, after Hans had married Cleo, the freaks began an unforgettable chant before passing around a loving cup to accept her: We accept her.
-We accept her.
-Googoo-goggle, Googoo-goggle.
-One of us, One of us"
+• in the film's most infamous 'Wedding Feast' scene, the 'freaks' welcomed high-wire trapeze artist Cleopatra (Olga Baclanova), who had recently married gullible midget circus announcer Hans; Hans was due to claim an inheritance, but Cleopatra's dastardly intention, plotted with her strong-man lover Hercules (Henry Victor), was simply to poison Hans to death for his money; during the banquet, after Hans had married Cleo, the freaks began an unforgettable chant before passing around a loving cup to accept her:

-• Cleopatra delivered a memorable speech to the 'freaks' - but she incurred the wrath of the tightly knit, loyal group of "nature's aberrations"; after being offered the loving cup, she rose stiffly from her chair, became extremely revolted by them, and exclaimed: "You dirty, slimy FREAKS!
-Freaks, freaks!
-Get out of here!" - and threw the contents of her drinking cup at them; then, she challenged her ashamed new husband Hans: "Well, what are you going to do?
-What are you - a man or a baby?" - and then suggested giving him a childish horsey-back ride: "What must I do?
-Must I play games with you?
-Must Mamma take you horsey-back ride?"; she carried him on her shoulders for a "horsey-back ride", with Hercules assisting in the humiliation: "Ha, ha, that's it!
-Horsey-back ride!
-Ha, ha, ha.
-Come, come, my little fly speck.
-Mamma is going to take you horsey- back ride.
-Giddy-up!
-Giddy-up, horsey!"
+• Cleopatra delivered a memorable speech to the 'freaks' - but she incurred the wrath of the tightly knit, loyal group of "nature's aberrations"; after being offered the loving cup, she rose stiffly from her chair, became extremely revolted by them, and made many dastardly comments toward the freaks; she threw the contents of her drinking cup at them; then, she challenged her ashamed new husband Hans, and then suggested giving him a childish horsey-back ride; she carried him on her shoulders for a "horsey-back ride", with Hercules assisting in the humiliation:

 The 'Wedding Feast' Banquet Scene